New Wave Science Fiction

 - Over the Edge - Not only are drugs legal in Al Amarja, but there are some gloriously weird examples of Fantastic Drug too.

-- Shadowrun - modern drugs have fallen out of favor due to the development of cheap, clean "simsense" programs.
+- Modern drugs have fallen out of favor due to the development of cheap, clean "simsense" programs.
 Why shoot or snort thousands of dollars in imported plant extracts which can be detected by testing urine or hair when you can experience exponentially more just by slotting a memory stick into your Unusual User Interface?

 - Common throughout the Warhammer40000 setting.
 The game itself occasionally has units that can take drugs to gain some effects, although obviously general usage and legality aren't entirely relevant in a battle situation.
 The literature contains a huge variety of drugs of all stages of legality though.